Terms and Conditions of booking a Global Village trip with Habitat for Humanity.

 Advice from the Foreign and Commonwealth Office and/or Irish Department of Foreign Affairs to avoid or leave a particular country may constitute Force Majeure.
 We will follow the advice given by the Foreign and Commonwealth Office and/or Irish Department of Foreign Affairs.

 If you have a complaint which cannot be resolved by the Team Leader, you should address it in writing to: Habitat Ireland’s Chief Executive.
 A complaint must be received within one month of the incident giving rise to the complaint.
 You will receive a reply within one month of our receiving the complaint.
 The decision of the Chief Executive will be final.

 In the event that any part of these Terms and Conditions is declared by any judicial or other competent authority to be void, voidable or illegal that part shall, to the extent required, not form part of these Terms and Conditions but the validity and enforceability of the remaining Terms and Conditions shall not be affected.

 28. Governing Law

-Please contact us immediately if any of the information you receive from us appears to be incorrect or incomplete as it may not be possible to make changes later.
-We regret that we cannot accept responsibility if you do not tell us about any mistake in any document within ten days of our sending it out.
+Please contact us immediately if any of the information which you receive from us appears to be incorrect or incomplete as it may not be possible to make changes later.
+We regret that we cannot accept responsibility if you do not tell us about any mistake in any document within ten days of our sending it out to you.
 We will do our best to rectify any mistake notified to us outside these time limits but you must meet any costs in doing so.
 The only exception to this requirement to meet any costs is where the mistake was made by us.